Homotopies and transcendental extensions in colouring problems: Product of Two Simplices and Multilabeled Sperner's Lemma

-In this section we prove a new theorem about the colouring of the product of two simplices.
+In this section, we prove a new theorem about the coloring of the product of two simplices.
 As a corollary, we obtain the already known multilabeled version of Sperner's lemma.
-For a purely combinatorial proof and a more elaborate discussion, one can see \cite{multi}, however one should note the subtle differences between statements given in this chapter and theorems in \cite{multi} - we are dealing with triangulated balls instead of arbitrary free $\mathbb{Z}_2$-complexes and our results claim odd number of simplices of a given type (instead of merely their existence).
+For a purely combinatorial proof and a more elaborate discussion, one can see Meunier and Su \cite{multi}, however, one should note the subtle differences between statements given in this chapter and theorems in Meunier and Su \cite{multi} - we are dealing with triangulated balls instead of arbitrary free $\mathbb{Z}_2$-complexes and our results claim an odd number of simplices of a given type (instead of merely their existence).
+To this end, we slightly modify the technique of algebraically independent coordinates.